ese-msc/c-primer/hello_world.md

     }
 ```

 You'll see that in this case, the code looks very similar to the C example.
 In fact, most C code is valid C++ code (possibly with a few small changes).
-The only thing that looks different is that rather than using a function like `printf` we are using the special `<<` operator (i.e. a token like `+` or `/`) to send our message to `std::cout`, an "output stream" which represents the screen.
+The only thing that looks different is that rather than using a function like `printf` we are using the special `<<` operator (i.e. a token which works a bit like `+` or `-`) to send our message to `std::cout`, an "output stream" which in this case represents the screen.

 ## Exercise: Run the Hello World programs

 Run the three different programs in Python, C and C++.
 You already know how to run Python scripts.
-You can look back to the introduction pages to see how to run C & C++ codes.
+You can look back to the previous section to see how to run C & C++ codes.

-Once you can run the programs, try changing the message:
+Once you can run the programs, try using the variable based version to try changing the message:
 - What happens if you leave out the `\n` instruction in the C example?
-- Can you add a second line?
+- Can you add a second line of text, first in the same variable, then in a second one?

 ## Summary

 In this section we've seen an example of one of the shortest possible C++ programs, and run it to produce output.
-In the next section we'll apply C++ to some numerical problems.
+In the next section we'll start to apply C++ to some numerical problems.